sbidoul/pip-deepfreeze/README.rst

    Usage: pip-df sync [OPTIONS]

-     Install/update the environment to match the project requirements.
+     Install/update the environment to match the project requirements, and lock new dependencies.

      Install/reinstall the project.
 Install/update dependencies to the latest allowed version according to pinned dependencies in requirements.txt or